What is a Gender Impact Assessment, and where do I start?

 - explain how the policy, program or service will be changed to better support Victorians of all genders and promote gender equality

-- where practical, apply an intersectional approach to consider how gender inequality can be compounded by disadvantage or discrimination that a person may experience on the basis of other factors such as age, disability or ethnicity.
+- apply an intersectional approach to consider how gender inequality can be compounded by disadvantage or discrimination that a person may experience on the basis of other factors such as age, disability or ethnicity.

 Completing a Gender Impact Assessment – the FOUR STEPS